sultaniman/every/README.md

 optional parameter `relative_to` if provided then makes all calculation relative to given `DateTime` struct.
 First argument is literally to be read as `Every N minutes/hours`.

-All methods return duration in seconds so it is your task to turn secons into milleseconds etc.
+All methods return duration in seconds so it is your task to turn secons into milliseconds etc.

 ### How to use with periodic tasks